OpenEvalProject/evals/manuscripts/elife-31872/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/31872/elife-31872-fig9-v2.jpg)

-**Figure 9.:** A) Heat map showing protein change profiles, and (B) cropped micrographs for proteins in a cluster that responded specifically in elm1Δ.Refer to Figure 2 for information on the heat map representation of the protein change profiles and micrograph images.
+**Figure 9.:** Refer to Figure 2 for information on the heat map representation of the protein change profiles and micrograph images.
 In (B), we show cropped micrographs in which the labelled protein has been respectively fused with GFP (green), and the elm1Δ mutant for proteins Apj1, Gre3 and Pph21.
 Cropped micrographs labelled with an asterisk (*) have had their image intensities clipped at their lower range to remove noise.

 A cluster of proteins predicted to change localization predominantly in hal5Δ (Figure 10A) included some ribosomal subunits.
 Parallel to the observation described above in which we found that some ribosomal subunits showed specialized behavior in response to rapamycin treatment, we find that a different set of ribosomal subunits exhibit a stronger localization in the nucleus under hal5Δ perturbation relative to wild-type.
 Rps23a and Rpl7b are shown as examples in Figure 9B.
 We also observed that some nuclear transporters increased in their distribution to the nucleus specifically in the hal5Δ perturbation.
 Syo5 specifically facilitates the nuclear import of Rpl5 and Rpl11 (Kressler et al., 2012), whereas Nmd5 imports various proteins into the nucleus, including the transcription factors TFIIS (Albertini et al., 1998) and Crz1 (Polizotto and Cyert, 2001); both are shown as examples in Figure 10B.

 ![Figure 10.](https://cdn.elifesciences.org/articles/31872/elife-31872-fig10-v2.jpg)

-**Figure 10.:** hal51Δ.Refer to Figure 2 for information on the heat map representation of the protein change profiles and micrograph images.
+**Figure 10.:** Refer to Figure 2 for information on the heat map representation of the protein change profiles and micrograph images.
 In (B), we show cropped micrographs in which the labelled protein has been fused with GFP (green), and the hal5Δ mutant for proteins Rps23a, Rpl7b, Syo1, and Nmd5.
 Cropped micrographs labelled with an asterisk (*) have had their image intensities clipped at their lower range to remove noise.

 Taken together, these results show that our integrative approach can be applied in a case in which there is little prior biological knowledge, and there are morphological differences between cells.
 This highlights the generalizability of the approach to a more realistic exploratory data analysis situation.